haiku/website/content/blog/dalme/2024-05-11_[gsoc_2024]_hardware_virtualization_for_haikus_qemu_port.md

-Other operating systems achieve native virtualization by using a driver that turns the OS into a hypervisor: Linux uses their own KVM (which has been ported to FreeBSD and Illumos), FreeBSD has bhyve (this actually implements the hole virtual machine, not only the virtualization layer.
+Other operating systems achieve native virtualization by using a driver that turns the OS into a hypervisor: Linux uses their own KVM (which has been ported to FreeBSD and Illumos), FreeBSD has bhyve (this actually implements the whole virtual machine, not only the virtualization layer.
 It was developed a few years after their KVM port), NetBSD and DragonFlyBSD use NVMM and Intel released one called HAXM (although this one has been abandoned by Intel and only supports their machines anyway).